samirbonnet/TEST/Readme.md

 *Technical choice of the architecture was to demonstrate minimum memory usage via bitfields and static allocation and code readability

-*Program has been tested working on Visual studio 2022 and gcc 14.
+*Program has been tested working on Visual studio 2022 and debian with gcc 14.